Richard-Burd/Richard-Burd.github.io/_portfolio/executive.md

 exclude: true
 ---

-## Data Visualization for Decision Making
-These graphics showcase examples of data & schematic visualization for strategic decision makers.&nbsp;  Although many tools currently exist  for organizing & displaying information, there are many situations where you may need to combine the functionality of two or more such tools in order to see the bigger picture.&nbsp;  These situations merit customized visualization so that everybody on your team can understand ***all*** of the relevant variables effecting key decisions, rather than some parochial subset of such variables.&nbsp;
+The images on this page are examples of work tailored for strategic decision makers.&nbsp;  Although many tools currently exist  for organizing & displaying information, there are many situations where you may need to combine the functionality of two or more such tools in order to see the bigger picture.&nbsp;  These situations merit customized visualization so that everybody on your team can understand ***all*** of the relevant variables effecting key decisions, rather than some parochial subset of such variables.&nbsp;

 ---

 # Timelines
-Gnatt charts are often one of the least favorite and yet most essential visual aids in project management.&nbsp;  The customized Gnatt chart below summarizes data that I would normally track in both Microsoft Project & Excel:
+Gantt charts are often one of the least favorite and yet most essential visual aids in project management.&nbsp;  The customized Gantt chart below summarizes data that could normally be pulled from Microsoft Project or similar tools:

 [
 ![a gnatt chart of an embedded system](https://i.imgur.com/rmeH8AK.jpg)